Dennstaedtia bipinnata

 Dennstaedtia bipinnata common names the cuplet fern, cuplet hay-scented fern is a species of fern in the family Dennstaedtiaceae.

 Distribution

-This species is indigenous to the West Indies and Central America and South America.
-It is also found in Bolivia, Mexico, Florida, and Puerto Rico.
+Dennstaedtia bipinnata is native to Mexico, Central America, the Greater Antilles (Cuba, Hispaniola, Jamaica, and Puerto Rico) and southern Florida.
+The former South American distribution belongs to D. dissecta.

 Habitat

 Dennstaedtia bipinnata lives in moist to wet, acidic soils in forested areas.